-- (a) a place of management;
+(a) a place of management;

-- (b) a branch;

-- (c) an office;

-- (d) a factory;

-- (e) a workshop; and

-- (f) a mine, an oil or gas well, a quarry or any other place of exploration, exploitation or extraction of natural resources.

-- 3. The term "permanent establishment" also encompasses:

-- (a) a building site, a construction, assembly or installation project or supervisory activities in connection therewith, but only if such site, project or activities last more than six months;

-(b) the furnishing of services by an enterprise through employees or other personnel engaged by the enterprise for such purpose, but only if activities of that nature continue (for the same or a connected project) within a Contracting State for a period or periods aggregating more than 183 days in any twelve month period commencing or ending in the taxable year concerned.
+- (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; and - (f) a mine, an oil or gas well, a quarry or any other place of exploration, exploitation or extraction of natural resources. - 3.
+The term "permanent establishment" shall also include: - (a) a building site, a construction, assembly or installation project or supervisory activities in connection therewith, but only if such site, project or activities last more than six months; - (b) the furnishing of services by an enterprise through employees or other personnel engaged by the enterprise for such purpose, but only if activities of that nature continue (for the same or a connected project) within a Contracting State for a period or periods aggregating more than 183 days in any twelve month period commencing or ending in the taxable year concerned; - (c) activities carried on in a Contracting State in connection with the exploration or exploitation of natural resources situated in that Contracting State, but only if such activities last more than six months.